Divorce

 What Family Court Judges Consider

-• The child’s age, mental condition, and developmental needs.
+• The child’s age, mental condition, and developmental needs

 In Virginia, once a child reaches the age of 14, their opinion is also considered.
-Depending on circumstances, a judge may determine joint physical and/or legal custody is the best solution.
+Depending on the circumstances, a judge may determine whether joint physical and/or legal custody is the best solution.
 One parent may receive both physical and legal custody or just one of the two.

-Let Melone Hatley P.C.
-Handle Your Divorce Case
+Let Melone Hatley Handle Your Divorce Case

 To request an initial consultation about any legal issues associated with your divorce, schedule a call with one of our client services coordinators today!